neckell/go-template/README.md

 ## Contributotions

-Feel free to contribute or pulling issues
+Feel free to contribute or submitting issues